Choosing tools

 AI

-AI moves fast, and the loudest story is not always the one that matters.
-Start here for Radar context, practical guides, inspectable resources, access references, and reader signals that help you decide what deserves a closer look.
+AI moves fast, and the strongest tool is not always the one you should build your whole workflow around.
+Start here for Radar context, practical guides, source-led resources, access references, and reader signals that help you keep your judgment, files, prompts, and habits useful as tools change.

-AI Radar explains the headline, AI Guides turn messy choices into habits, AI Resources gives you projects to inspect at the source, AI Access compares ways to try models, and AI Ballot shows where reader interest is leaning.
+AI Radar explains what changed, AI Guides turn messy choices into habits, AI Resources gives you projects to inspect at the source, AI Access helps you test options before overcommitting, and AI Ballot shows where reader interest is leaning.

 AI destination map